 $ getcap `which i3status` /usr/sbin/i3status = cap_net_admin+ep

-To allow it to run without these capabilites (hence disabling some of the functionnalities), remove it with:
+To allow it to run without these capabilities (hence disabling some of the functionalities), remove it with:

 setcap -r `which i3status`